TU-Delft-DCC/TU-Delft-DCC.github.io/docs/01_Computing/02_Working_with_servers/01_VPS_request.md

 * Mounting storage drive

 ## What this documentation will help achieve
 This documentation helps researchers to request a VPS and data storage on the Project Drive.
-There are other forms of storage available, (see here _____) but Project Drive storage is often recommended for expandable and secure data preservation.
+There are other forms of storage available, but Project Drive storage is often recommended for expandable and secure data preservation.

 ## Prerequisites
 * TU Delft netID